Watch Donald Trump's 5 Most Brazen Lies And Claims He Made On TV Today — Fact Check Of Trump Convo With Press

 Shortly before 7 a.m. on Friday morning, Donald Trump noticed that the hosts of the Fox news program Fox & Friends were broadcasting their daily program from in front of the White House, and that gave Trump an inspiration.

 “Wow, the highest rated (by far) morning show, @foxandfriends, is on the Front Lawn of the White House.
 Maybe I’ll have to take an unannounced trip down to see them?” he wrote on his Twitter account.

 Trump made good on his announcement of the “unannounced” interview, strolling outside and speaking briefly with the Fox & Friends hosts — and then veering into a lengthy back-and-forth with a group of media members who surrounded him as he walked back toward the White House.

-According to a CNBC account, of what the network called Trump’s “off the cuff news conference,” Trump covered a wide range of topics from the prospect of a one-on-one meeting with Russian President Vladimir Putin, to his administration’s policy of forcibly separating children from their parents at the Mexican border, to his praise for North Korean dictator Kim Jong Un.
+According to a CNBC account of what the network called Trump’s “off the cuff news conference,” Trump covered a wide range of topics, from the prospect of a one-on-one meeting with Russian President Vladimir Putin, to his administration’s policy of forcibly separating children from their parents at the Mexican border, to his praise for North Korean dictator Kim Jong Un.

 But during the course of the impromptu press briefing, Trump made a significant number of false statements, as well as some other bizarre assertions, so many that media organizations such as PolitiFact were forced to note that, “Trump said many inaccurate statements that needed fact-checking.”